-1. Where a person returns to practise following a career break period of less than 12 months The person may apply for readmittance to the register by requesting reactivation of their online account and completing a renewal application.
+1. Where a person returns to practise following a career break period of less than two years and has deactivated their registration.

+The person may apply for readmittance to the register by requesting reactivation of their online account and completing a renewal application.